The number of primes in short intervals and numerical calculations for Harman's sieve: Introduction

+All the numerical values of the integrals in Sections 5 and 6 are calculated using C$++$, and we use Mathematica 14 to calculate them again for cross-checking.
+We use an Intel(R) Xeon(R) Platinum 8383C CPU with 160 threads (80 Wolfram kernels) to run the code.
+The C$++$ code can be found in the ancillary files, and the websites for Mathematica code can be found in Table 6, Appendix 2.

-Throughout this paper, we always suppose that $K$ is a sufficiently large positive constant, $\varepsilon$ is a sufficiently small positive constant and $x$ is a sufficiently large integer.
+Throughout this paper, we always assume that $\varepsilon$ is a sufficiently small positive constant, $x$ is a sufficiently large integer and $K > 0$.
+The appearance of $K$ in the exponent of a logarithm will always signify that the result holds for every $K > 0$ with an implied constant that depends on $K$.
 Let $\theta$ be a positive number which will be fixed later.
 The letter $p$, with or without subscript, is reserved for prime numbers.
 We write $m \sim M$ to mean that $M \leqslant m < 2M$.
-We use $M(s)$, $N(s)$, $R(s)$ and some other capital letters (with or without subscript) to denote some divisor--bounded Dirichlet polynomials
+We use $M(s)$, $N(s)$, $R(s)$ and some other capital letters (with or without subscript) to denote some divisor-bounded Dirichlet polynomials